JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 ```

 However, matching `Department` in common code can never be exhaustive now.
 Therefore, the compiler requires you
-to handle potential additional cases.
+to handle all potential additional cases.

 So, the function that implements the `when` construction on `Department` requires an `else` clause: